fati-ma/reading-notes-401/read-03.md

 Big-time investment.
 For the simple case, you lose about 20% of the actual implementation, but for complicated cases, you lose much more.

-## Tprimary difference between ES6 Classes and Constructor/Prototype Classes
+## A primary difference between ES6 Classes and Constructor/Prototype Classes

 The most important difference between class- and prototype-based inheritance is that a class defines a type that can be instantiated at runtime, whereas a prototype is itself an object instance.